Irony of Education

 First we may slip into assuming that we are aiming at some specific (if unstated) goal, like ‘suitable for employment by the modern state’.
 Second we may slip into taking the process of education, or one of its tokens, as the goal ‘a good degree’.
 These mistakes are both corruptions of education - turning it into the tool of an elite or into empty gestures.

 It may be training - and training can be very useful if you know what you ought to be doing - but it is not education.

-Education is a ‘leading out’ – even if the ‘where we are going’ is not crystal clear.
+Education is a ‘leading out’ - even if the 'where we are going' is not crystal clear.
 Hence we must see education as the development of what is already innate.
-Education presumes the value of learner, their passions and interest, and is informed by a strong sense of moral value.
+Education presumes the value of the learner, their passions and interests, and is informed by a strong sense of moral value.